knightsUCF/SC/Dimensional Reduction, Clustering, and Differential Gene expression testing.md

 ---

-6) For the myeloid, vascular, and macroglial cells, we performed similar analyses as described above, with a few modifications.
+<h3> 6) For the myeloid, vascular, and macroglial cells, we performed similar analyses as described above, with a few modifications.
 In order to identify reproducible sub-clusters of cells, we performed the same graph-based clustering through a range of PCs, “k.neighbor” and “resolution” parameters and inspected cluster memberships for stable configurations.
-For the myeloid, vascular, and macroglia, we took the top 12, 11, and 8 PCs and set resolutions to 0.5, 0.3, and 0.45 respectively.
+For the myeloid, vascular, and macroglia, we took the top 12, 11, and 8 PCs and set resolutions to 0.5, 0.3, and 0.45 respectively.</h3>

 ---